vuejs/vue-cli/docs/assets.md

 createElement('img', { attrs: { src: require('../image.png') }})
 ```

-Internally, we use `file-loader` to determine the final file location with version hashes and correct public base paths, and use `url-loader` to conditional inline assets that are smaller than 10kb, reducing the amount of HTTP requests.
+Internally, we use `file-loader` to determine the final file location with version hashes and correct public base paths, and use `url-loader` to conditionally inline assets that are smaller than 10kb, reducing the amount of HTTP requests.

 #### URL Transform Rules